Lady Penelope: Retinue

-Lady Penelope's butler and chauffeur is Aloysius "Nosey" Parker.
-He is descended from a long line of Cockney retainers who have served the British aristocracy for centuries.
+Lady Penelope's butler and chauffeur is Aloysius Parker, nicknamed "Nosey".
+Parker is descended from a long line of Cockney retainers who have served the British aristocracy for centuries.
 However, finding it difficult to obtain a stable job, Parker fell in with the criminals of the London underworld.
 He secured a reputation as the world's foremost safe-cracker and cat-burglar, which resulted in his serving a sentence at Parkmoor Scrubs Prison.
 Following his release, he quickly returned to his criminal ways, and was discovered by Penelope while attempting to crack the safe of an oil tycoon.
 Penelope had learned of Parker's talents and offered him a partnership in her spy work for International Rescue.
-He is now a loyal and indispensable assistant to Penelope and IR.
+He is now a loyal and indispensable assistant to Penelope and International Rescue.
 "Give or Take a Million" is the only episode of the series in which Penelope appears without Parker.

 Lilian (or Lil, as she is known by Parker) is Penelope's cook.
-She has a sizeable repertoire of dishes, much to Parker's disgust.
+She has a sizeable repertoire of dishes, much to Parker's disgust ("Vault of Death").
 Perce is the gardener for the 2000 acre Creighton-Ward estate and a friend of Parker.